 Everything in the world is caused, but contradiction is created.¹⁰ We don’t usually think about contradictions, errs, and paradoxes as created, because we tend to think of them as negating (the opposite of created), but Hegel realized we had to create these supposed “negations” so that they existed in our lives, because the world couldn’t cause them.
 This is key: non-contradictions, non-paradoxes, and the like (A/A) can be caused, but contradictions, paradoxes, and the like (A/B) can only be created (by us).
 And if contradiction could be “created,” how could we be so sure that only contradiction could be “created?”
 Why couldn’t there be “a little creation in everything?”

 Perhaps the Enlightenment wanted to believe “contradiction” was merely “negation” in order to absolve itself a need to think about contradiction (after all, what “negates” is “gone,” “off the table”).
-And, indeed, I don’t think Hegel himself would deny that “contradiction itself” entailed negation, but Hegel seemed focused on the ability to “think about contradiction” more than about “contradiction itself” (a confusing distinction, I understand, but critical).
+And, indeed, I don’t think Hegel himself would deny that “contradiction itself” entailed negation, but Hegel notes that this doesn’t absolve us need to question our ability to “think about contradiction.”
 As discussed in “On Typography” by O.G.
 Rose, in the same way that Derrida deconstructing “ontological gaps” did not deconstruct the act of “apprehending” a thing itself, so negating contradiction does not negate the act which produced the contradiction.
 The ability to “think” contradiction still exists even if contradictions all negate, and that should grab our attention.

-It would seem that “the Enlightenment” (still with us today) wants to believe it’s “all or nothing” either way, for that’s what their model seemingly requires for “observation” and “representation” to be the only roles for thought (which, do note, would be necessary if “autonomous rationality” were to be possible, as discussed in “Deconstructing Common Life” by O.G.
+It would seem that “The Enlightenment” (still with us today) wants to believe it’s “all or nothing” either way, for that’s what their model seemingly requires for “observation” and “representation” to be the only roles for thought (which, do note, would be necessary if “autonomous rationality” were to be possible, as discussed in “Deconstructing Common Life” by O.G.
 Rose).
 If instead being is a “mixture,” then certainty becomes impossible and “incompleteness” inevitable (as discussed throughout O.G.
 Rose), and bias against that existentially terrifying possibility perhaps defines the Enlightenment.
 Why would incompleteness be our fate?
 Well, to answer generally (though hopefully other works by O.G.
 Rose fill in the blanks), it’s because we cannot control, observe, verify, or test “the nonmaterial,” and that means “uncertainty” will always be part of our models.
-Gödel will win, and we don’t want anything to do with Gödel.
+Gödel will win, and after saying something respectful about him, we naturally don’t want anything to do with Gödel.

 In conclusion, to focus on contradiction is to focus on what humans can create which cannot be caused.
 It is to focus on the world instead of the earth, and if it is argued that we need to “study contradiction” (irony, paradox, etc.) to understand humans, it is to say we need to study what humans “uniquely” create.
 To make this effort fruitful, we should focus on things that are easiest to isolate as “created” or “creating” versus “a mixture of cause and creation.”
 As the scientist “isolates” subjects in a lab to “get a good reading on them,” we need to “isolate” “creation” from “causation” to “get a good reading” on human beings.